Bayesian nonparametric discontinuity design: Discussion

-We have presented \method, a Bayesian non-parametric approach for causal inference in quasi-experimental designs.
-By selecting the appropriate covariance function, one has precise control over the type of discontinuity that can be detected.
-For example, using \method with an exponential covariance function results in a non-parametric quasi-experimental setup that is only sensitive to discontinuities in the latent process itself, while a squared-exponential covariance function can detect discontinuities in any derivative of the latent process, given sufficient observations.
+In all, \method serves as a Bayesian nonparametric approach for causal inference in quasi-experimental designs.
+By selecting the appropriate covariance function, one has precise control over the type of discontinuity that can be detected, as well as a priori assumptions of the latent data generating processes.